updated September 17, 2021

 The COVID-19 pandemic poses a number of challenges for employee benefit plans and their fiduciaries.
-The associated demand for medical care and financial strain on employees have led to the enactment of laws creating additional obligations for these plans, as well as making special plan features available to assist employers and employees in dealing with the crisis.
+The associated demand for medical care and financial strain on employees have led to the enactment of laws and the issuance of regulations and other guidance creating additional obligations for these plans, as well as making special plan features available to assist employers and employees in dealing with the crisis.
 This newsletter provides an overview of important employee benefits considerations and legal developments.

 CARES ACT IMPLICATIONS FOR EMPLOYEE BENEFIT PLANS